Boiler efficiency

 4. Incomplete Combustion

 Incomplete combustion can arise from a shortage of air or surplus of fuel or poor distribution of fuel.
-It is usually obvious from the colour or smoke, and must be corrected immediately.
+It is usually obvious from the color or smoke, and must be corrected immediately.
 In the case of oil and gas fired systems, CO or smoke (for oil fired systems only) with normal or high excess air indicates burner system problems.
 A more frequent cause of incomplete combustion is the poor mixing of fuel and air at the burner.
 Poor oil fires can result from improper viscosity, worn tips, carbonization on tips and deterioration of diffusers or spinner plates.

 With coal firing, unburned carbon can comprise a big loss.
 It occurs as grit carry-over or carbon-in-ash and may amount to more than 2% of the heat supplied to the boiler.
 Non uniform fuel size could be one of the reasons for incomplete combustion.
 In chain grate stokers, large lumps will not burn out completely, while small pieces and fines may block the air passage, thus causing poor air distribution.
 In sprinkler stokers, stoker grate condition, fuel distributors, wind box air regulation and over-fire systems can affect carbon loss.
 Increase in the fines in pulverized coal also increases carbon loss.